30 May Systematic and Medically Supervised Withdrawal from a Drug

 Medically supervised withdrawal from a drug, also referred to as detoxification, is the first step in substance abuse treatment programs and it involves the removal of these toxic products from the bloodstream.

 An indicator of addiction to a substance is the onset of withdrawal symptoms when trying to remove the drugs from the body.
-These can range from mild to severe in nature, and there are situations which can be life-threatening depending on the drug used as well as the level of dependency and the method of intake.
+These can range from mild to severe in nature, and there are situations that can be life-threatening depending on the drug used as well as the level of dependency and the method of intake.

 Withdrawal symptoms can be both psychological and physical and abruptly stopping the offending drug is usually not suggested.
-Therefore, medically assisted detoxification is recommended to prevent patients experiencing unwanted withdrawal effects.
+Therefore, medically assisted detoxification is recommended to prevent patients from experiencing unwanted withdrawal effects.

 Medically Assisted Withdrawal

-Medically assisted detoxification is accomplished in a controlled facility which is supervised by healthcare professionals 24 hours a day, 7 days a week.
+Medically assisted detoxification is accomplished in a controlled facility that is supervised by healthcare professionals 24 hours a day, 7 days a week.
 Some patients may need to be weaned down from the drugs they are using in order to slowly get the product in their system down to nothing, and others may require being prescribed other medications in order to manage withdrawal symptoms and cravings.